Unchained Melody: The Righteous Brothers versions

-The best-known version of "Unchained Melody" was recorded by the duo The Righteous Brothers for Philles Records in 1965.
+The best-known version of "Unchained Melody" was recorded by the duo the Righteous Brothers for Philles Records in 1965.
 The lead vocal was performed solo by Bobby Hatfield, who later recorded other versions of the song credited solely to him.
 According to his singing partner Bill Medley, they had agreed to do one solo piece each per album.
 Both wanted to sing "Unchained Melody" for their fourth album, but Hatfield won the coin toss.

-"Unchained Melody" was originally released as the "B" side of the single "Hung On You" as the follow-up single to "Just Once in My Life".
-However, "Hung On You" failed to interest radio DJs who instead chose to play the 'B' side "Unchained Melody".
-According to Medley, producer Phil Spector, who would deliberately place a throwaway song that was not meant to be played on the B side, was so incensed by DJs choosing to play the B side that he started to call their radio stations to get them to stop playing "Unchained Melody".
-However, he failed, and the song reached No. 4 on the Billboard Hot 100 chart and No. 14 in the UK in 1965.
-"Unchained Melody" is written in the key of C major.

 Recording

-As Spector was not especially interested in producing b-sides or album tracks he left the production to Bill Medley, who had produced the duo before they signed with Spector and Philles.
-He brought in a similar 'wall of sound' instrumental track.
+The song was not originally intended to be released as an A side.
+As Spector was not especially interested in producing B-sides or album tracks, he left the production to Bill Medley, who had produced the duo before they signed with Spector and Philles.
+He brought in a similar "wall of sound" instrumental track.
 Medley said: "Phil came to me and asked me to produce the Righteous Brothers albums because he would have taken too long and it would have cost too much money."
-By Medley's account, Spector only claimed production credit after it supplanted "Hung On You" as the hit.
-Early copies of the single did not credit a producer for "Unchained Melody" and only credited Spector as producer of the original single "Hung On You".
+By Medley's account, Spector only claimed production credit after it supplanted "Hung on You" as the hit.
+Early copies of the single did not credit a producer for "Unchained Melody" and only credited Spector as producer of the original single "Hung on You".
 Later pressings of the single credited Spector as the producer, as do album liner notes in the Spector box set Back to Mono (1958–1969).

 Hatfield made a change to the song during the recording sessions.
-The first two takes of the song he performed it in the same style as the Roy Hamilton.
-For a third take, he decided to change the melody for the "I need your love" line in the final verse, and sang it much higher instead.
+The first two takes of the song, he performed it in the same style as Roy Hamilton.
+For a third take, he decided to change the melody for the "I need your love" line in the final verse, and sang it much higher, instead.
 After this recording, Hatfield said he could do another take better, to which Medley replied: "No, you can't."
-Medley played the Wurlitzer piano on the song and he noted that "if I knew that it was gonna be a hit I certainly would have brought in a better piano player."
+Medley played the Wurlitzer piano on the song; later, he noted, "if I knew that it was gonna be a hit I certainly would have brought in a better piano player."

+Release

+"Unchained Melody" was originally released as the B-side of the single "Hung on You" as the follow-up single to "Just Once in My Life".
+However, "Hung on You" failed to interest radio DJs, who instead chose to play the B-side, "Unchained Melody".
+According to Medley, producer Phil Spector, who would deliberately place a throwaway song that was not meant to be played on the B-side, was so incensed by DJs choosing to play the B-side that he started to call their radio stations to get them to stop playing "Unchained Melody".
+He failed, though, and the song reached number four on the Billboard Hot 100 chart and number 14 in the UK in 1965.